 Our Moody Leadership Series sponsored two- and three-day public conferences each focused on a specific transition issue, including crisis management and national security, held at the George W. Bush, Lyndon Johnson and George H.W.
 Bush Presidential Libraries.
 The conferences brought together former White House Chiefs of Staff and national security advisors, other staff, and academic experts to discuss these sorts of early preparations.

-Moody support also directly improved our briefing materials by expanding our base of interviews with former White House staff, including new interviews with Obama and George W. Bush staff.
+The Moody Foundation’s support from its board of trustees, Frances Moody-Dahlberg, Ross Moody and Elizabeth Moody, also directly improved our briefing materials by expanding our base of interviews with former White House staff, including new interviews with Obama and George W. Bush staff.
 Those interviews boosted the performance of numerous Assistants to the President in learning what to expect and what to avoid in their work.
 It lowered the costs of their “on-the-job training” especially when these staff have so little time between appointment and when they officially take on their responsibilities.